63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 > **If you are the administrator** of of the AWS account (either personal or organization) perform the following first: [Set Up AWS Account and Config Repo](./docs/01-Set-Up-AWS-Account-and-Config-Repo.md).

 **If you are a developer** your organization should already have the configuration repository established.
 Obtain necessary information about the repository location, prefix, cf bucket, and other requirements from your administrator.
+If you do not yet have an AWS development environment set up see [Set-Up-Local-Environment](./docs/00-Set-Up-Local-Environment.md).

 1. Clone this repository from your organization's version control system
 2. Make scripts executable